 - (1) It is a system for recognizing the external situation of ships related to marine objects/ships and marine environment and the internal situation related to ship navigation/motion.
 It collects data from a number of data sources and integrates / analyzes them to provide operator or autonomous navigation system with results that can aid operational decision-making.
-The main functions of this system are as follows: - (A) After integrating and analyzing the external situation data collected through the marine objects/ships detection sensor module, it confirms the avoidance point, identifies the marine object or ship, and transmits the object identification result to the autonomous navigation system.
-If the object is not identified, alert the operator and deliver relevant information. - (B) It measures ship's navigation and movement information such as ship's position, direction, speed, inertia, etc., and analyzes the operation/motion status of the ship and delivers the sorted information to the autonomous navigation system (If the system is equipped with an economic ship routing system, the information is transmitted to the autonomous navigation system and the economic navigation system). - (C) It integrates and analyzes marine environmental (weather, wave height, etc.) data collected through the marine environment detection sensor module and delivers the analysis results to the economic navigation system. - (2) The subsystems of the data acquisition and analysis system are as follows. - (A) Marine objects/Ships detection sensor module (AIS, ARPA, radar, lidar, daylight camera, infrared camera, etc.)
+The main functions of this system are as follows, but not limited to: (2024) - (A) After integrating and analyzing the external situation data collected through the marine objects/ships detection sensor module, it confirms the avoidance point, identifies the marine object or ship, then transmits the object identification result to the autonomous navigation system deliver the warning notification and relevant information to the operator. - (B) It measures ship's navigation and movement information such as ship's position, direction, speed, etc., and analyzes the operation/motion status of the ship and delivers the sorted in-formation to the autonomous navigation system (If the system is equipped with an economic ship routing system, the information is transmitted to the autonomous navigation system and the economic navigation system). - (C) It integrates and analyzes marine environmental (weather, wave height, etc.) data collected through the marine environment detection sensor module or external communication means and delivers the analysis results to the economic navigation system. - (2) The subsystems of the data acquisition and analysis system can be composed as follows.
+(2024) (A) Marine objects/Ships detection sensor module (AIS, ARPA, radar, lidar, daylight camera, infrared camera, etc.)